nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

   Each texture is an array of floating‐point values (we use single‐channel R32F formats), where each pixel encodes one element of a matrix or vector.
 Just like you’d think of an H×W texture as holding H×W RGB pixels for an image, here it holds H×W scalar values for a weight matrix or activation map.

 * **Sampling without filtering**:
-  We use functions like `texelFetch` to read texture data by exact integer coordinates, bypassing any interpolation.
+  We use functions like `texelFetch` to read texture data by exact integer coordinates.
 This gives us deterministic, “random access” reads into our weight and activation arrays, akin to indexing into a CPU array by row and column.

-A **Framebuffer Object (FBO)** is a lightweight container that lets us redirect rendering output from the screen into one of our textures:
+A **Framebuffer Object (FBO)** is a container that lets us redirect rendering output from the screen into one of our textures:

 1. **Attach a texture as the render target**:
    By binding a texture to an FBO, any draw call you make, normally destined for your monitor, writes into that texture instead.
 The fragment shader’s `out` variable becomes a write port into GPU memory.